Autonomous Cave Surveying with an Aerial Robot: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} process of cave surveying, which consists of marking stations and measuring the distances between them, has changed relatively little since the 19th century~\cite[p.
-1532]{cave_encyclopedia}.~\citet{cave_encyclopedia} predicts that advancements in technology may fundamentally change this method in the 21st century.
-While substantial advancements in sensing, 3D reconstruction, and autonomy have been made within the last decade, these advancements have not propogated to cave surveying.
-This paper addresses this gap in the state of the art through the development and rigorous testing of an autonomous aerial system that explores and maps caves. ~\cref{sfig:robot_mapping} illustrates the aerial system flying through the Dining Room of Laurel Caverns.
-A GMM map is created in real-time and onboard the vehicle during a hardware trial and resampled to produce the pointcloud, colored from red to purple according to z-height, shown in~\cref{sfig:laurel_caverns_map_top_view,sfig:laurel_caverns_map_cross_section}.
-A FARO\footnote{A FARO is a survey grade 3D laser that emits pointclouds with color. \url{https://www.faro.com/}} scan of the environment is used as ground truth and shown in grey.
+1532]{cave_encyclopedia}.
+While \citet{cave_encyclopedia} predicts that advancements in technology may fundamentally change this method in the 21st century, the substantial advancements in sensing, 3D reconstruction, and autonomy made within the last decade have not propagated to cave surveying.
+This paper addresses this gap in the state of the art through the development and testing of an autonomous aerial system that explores and maps caves (see~\cref{fig:contrast_mapping}).

-Cave surveying is challenging because surveyors remain still for extended periods of time and are exposed to water, cool air, and rock which can lead to hypothermia~\cite{harler}.
-More worrisome yet is the potential for getting lost or trapped in a cave~\cite{lostinacave} because specialized training is required to perform challenging extractions where a caver may be physically incapacitated.
+Traditional cave surveying is challenging because surveyors remain motionless for extended periods of time and are exposed to water, cool air, and rock, which can lead to hypothermia~\cite{harler}.
+A more serious danger is getting lost or trapped in a cave~\cite{lostinacave} because specialized training is required to extract a physically incapacitated caver.
 The Barbara Schomer Cave Preserve in Clarion County, PA, has a cave that is particularly challenging to survey for two reasons: (1) the small size of the passages (typical natural passages are \SI{0.75}{\meter} high and \SI{0.75}{\meter} wide), and (2) the mazelike nature of the passages that are estimated to be \SI{60}{\kilo\meter} in length~\cite[p.
 10]{nittany_frank}.
 50 cave surveyors have been involved in 30 trips to survey a total of \SI{2522}{\meter} of passage (B. Ashbrook, personal communication, March 1, 2020).
 Each trip is 4-5 hours in duration and there are currently over 90 unexplored leads in the cave.~\cref{fig:sf_map} illustrates an excerpt of the current working map of the cave and~\cref{fig:sketching} illustrates a caver sketching for the cave survey.